pascomnet/documentation/site/content/howto/icinga/_index.en.md

 {{% /notice %}}

 ## Grant external access to prometheus
-Login to Server via SSH as admin and get root access.
+Login to the server via SSH as admin and get root access.
 Stop the Controller Container.
 Edit the file /var/lib/lxc/controller/vars.json and set EXPOSE_PROMETHEUS to on.
 Start Controller Container again.